Helen Chenevix: Early life

-Helen Sophia Chenevix was born on 13 November 1886 in Blackrock, Co.
-Dublin, and was the daughter of Henry Chenevix, a Bishop in The Church of Ireland and possibly a descendant of the Irish chemist Richard Chenevix.
+Helen Sophia Chenevix was born on 13 November 1886 in Blackrock, County Dublin, and was the daughter of Henry Chenevix, a Bishop in The Church of Ireland and possibly a descendant of the Irish chemist Richard Chenevix.
 Her mother was Charlotte Sophia, née Ormsby.

 Chenevix attended Alexandra College in Milltown in Dublin, where fellow suffragist and partner Louie Bennett had obtained her education twenty years previously.
 Chevenix subsequently continued her studies at Trinity College where she was a part of the first group of women to graduate and attain a B.A degree in 1909.
 Chenevix became interested and immersed in the suffragette movement and was a key member in the Irish Women's Suffrage Federation.
 Chenevix helmed many marches and debates on the subject of women's rights, in regular collaboration with fellow suffragist Bennett, with whom she partnered with in most political activities.
 From 1911, socialism and feminism were growing movements, and many feminists were of a socialist political view.
 This led to the popular support of suffragette associations during the 1910s and a rise in support for Chenevix and the Irish Women's Suffrage Federation.